COVID-19 Vaccine Myths and Facts

 young person wearing face mask getting an adhesive bandage put on their arm by adult wearing surgical gloves

-Every day, many more people are becoming vaccinated.
-But there are many others who have not yet gotten vaccinated, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.
+Every day more people are becoming vaccinated.
+But there are many others who have not yet received vaccinations, despite the demonstrated safety of the vaccines and their high degree of effectiveness in preventing severe illness and death.

 As part of the NASW 2021 Virtual Forum: Reimagining Social Work In Health, a free webinar COVID-19 Vaccination through a Social Work Lens: Myths and Facts was held Nov.
 9, 2021.

-The webinar is now available on demand, free of charge and includes free CEs at the Social Work Online CE Institute.
+The webinar was available on demand, free of charge through August 31, 2024, and included free CEs at the Social Work Online CE Institute.
 Learn more about the vaccines, including myths and facts, and special considerations for social workers.
 Summary excerpts from the webinar and webinar presentations are included below.

 COVID-19 Facts